It’s finally here!

 #NPSWeek – National Park Service week starts April 16 through April 24.
 Celebrate free admission to the parks during these dates and special events around the NPS.

 #HappyBirthdayJohnMuir – April 21st is John Muir’s birthday.
-Celebrate with a mountain hike in one of the parks he worked hard to protect.
+Celebrate the NPS Centennial and his birthday with a mountain hike in one of the parks he worked hard to protect.